Aleksandar Kotuljac

 Aleksandar Kotuljac (born 2 November 1981) is a German retired professional footballer who played as a striker.

 Career

 Born in Hanover, Kotuljac spent his youth with various clubs in his hometown of Hanover before moving to Hannover 96 in 1997.
 In 2000, he joined Hannover 96's reserve team and went on to score more than 40 goals in the next four seasons.
 As Hannover's reserves are a U23 team, Kotuljac left the club in 2004, joining Oberliga Nord side Eintracht Nordhorn.
-At the end of the 2004–05 season he left for then NOFV-Oberliga Süd side 1.
+At the end of the 2004–05 season he left for the then NOFV-Oberliga Süd side 1.
 FC Magdeburg.